-This is a problem for physicists.
-Not only do Newton’s laws break down in the quantum world, but the new rules are spooky and illogical, to say the least.
-For instance, quantum particles literally behave differently depending on whether or not you’re measuring them.
+This was a big problem for physicists.
+Not only did Planck declare that Newton’s laws break down in the quantum world, but the rules that do apply are completely stupid and illogical.
+My words, not his.
+Take the Double Slit experiment for example.
+It demonstrates that quantum particles literally behave differently depending on whether or not there’s anyone observing or measuring them.

-The Double Slit experiment famously illustrates how, when measured, single photos fired one at a time through a screen with two slits must act as particles.
-The particles pass through one slit or the other (or neither, bouncing off) and land predictably in two straight lines on the rear detector screen.
+The Double Slit experiment illustrates this by firing single photons, one at a time, through a screen with two slits.
+The photons either pass through one slit or the other (or neither, bouncing off) and land predictably in two straight lines on the detector screen.

 So far, so good.
 This is reality as we know it.

-But wait and see what happens when you turn your back on the quantum world.
-When you stop measuring a photon’s movements, he goes bonkers and behaves like a wave of probabilities:
+But look what happens when you turn your back on the quantum world.
+If you simply stop measuring a photon’s position or momentum, he goes bonkers, behaving like a wave.

-Despite being fired one at a time, the photons now behave like a wave, leaving a complex interference pattern on the detector screen.
+Despite being fired one at a time, the photons now leave a complex interference pattern on the detector screen.

 Get Heisenberg on The Case